 All the questions asked are included below, unedited, and all of the questions have answers.

 - Mickey: The only thing I can think to ask is not really any of my business.
 But I wanted to participate.
-The safety to you asking “anything” is the right not to answer.
+The safety to allowing readers to ask “anything” is the right not to answer.
 You don’t know how far you can go without trying.

 - Tony in Georgia: Have you ever been the subject of a bizarre but true experience that is worthy of inclusion in This is True?
 Oh, heck yeah!
 I’ve spent a lot of years in the emergency medical biz, for one.
 One of my ambulance calls was so weird, it was reported on in Playboy’s “News Front”.
 Two groups of off-duty cops in San Rafael, Calif., got into a shootout — with each other.
 They both thought the others were bad guys.
 It was a case of overinflated egos, with inhibitions and propriety washed away with alcohol.
 My patient had been hit.
 As I was on the radio to the hospital, telling them that it was a “through-and-through” wound (there were both entrance and exit wounds), the drunk cop interrupted, screaming “It’s NOT through-and-through!” — he insisted the bullet was still inside him.
 (Nope.)
 Quite the fiasco, and yeah, it definitely hit the news.